 Western Ontario Shoulder Instability Index (WOSI)

-Developed in 1988, specifically for use in shoulder instability, the Western Ontario Shoulder Instability Index (WOSI) is a validated PRO measure.
-It’s proven to be a useful outcome measure in several clinical studies and has been translated and validated in Italian, German, Swedish, and Japanese .
+The WOSI has proven to be a useful outcome measure in several clinical studies and has been translated and validated in multiple languages.

-The WOSI is a valid, reliable, and sensitive assessment for patients with shoulder problems that are associated with instability and it’s widely recommended for use in the evaluation of these patients.
+The WOSI is a valid, reliable and sensitive assessment for patients with shoulder problems that are associated with instability and it is widely recommended for use in the evaluation of these patients.

-The WOSI takes about 10 minutes for patients to complete which compares unfavorably to other outcome measures that take a considerably shorter amount of time (2-5 minutes).
-There’s also comparatively little validity and responsiveness information for the WOSI and its 0-2100 scale is not comparable to other outcome measures (although it may be converted to a 0-100 point scale).
+The WOSI takes about ten minutes for patients to complete which compares unfavorably to other shoulder and upper extremity outcome measures that take a considerably shorter amount of time (2-5 minutes).
+There is also comparatively little validity and responsiveness information for the WOSI.
+Its 0-2100 scale is not comparable to other outcome measures (although it may be converted to a 0-100 point scale).

-There is much consensus amongst clinicians that the Western Ontario Shoulder Instability Index is the preferred PROM when evaluating treatments of shoulder instability.
-It’s easy to administer and has good reliability and responsiveness [1, 2].
+There is much consensus amongst clinicians that the Western Ontario Shoulder Instability Index is the preferred PRO measure when evaluating treatments of shoulder instability.
+It is easy to administer and has good reliability and responsiveness.